erushinj/moon-alarmingly-streamlined-spawngroups/README.md

             Absolute Values
         </th>
         <td>
-            Sets values that scale with chosen difficulty to use Death Sentence values.
+            Sets values that scale with chosen difficulty to use Death Sentence values
         </td>
     </tr>
     <tr>